Bylaws

 The President shall preside at all regular meetings of the membership and the Executive Board and will be the primary representative of the MAC at all events.
 The President will finalize all meeting agendas and the minutes of the Executive Board meeting, including results of votes taken.

 The Secretary shall record and distribute minutes of each regular membership meeting, including results of votes taken.
-The Secretary shall maintain appropriate records in an electronic repository for the purpose of transferring to succeeding secretaries.
+The Secretary shall maintain appropriate records in an electronic repository for the purpose of transferring them to succeeding secretaries.
 The Secretary is also responsible for maintaining the activities calendar.
 Each month, several days before the regular MAC membership meeting, the secretary will provide the Executive Assistant the minutes of the previous meeting, an updated activities calendar, and the updated Financial Statement from the treasurer.

 In addition to the above prescribed duties, each officer shall perform such other duties as needed or as applicable to the office as prescribed in the Parliamentary Authority adopted by the MAC.